 This old spark-plug tin has been used to store valve parts for as long as I can remember.
 I have childhood memories of rummaging through the valve parts tin for a dust-cap or a woods valve with a good bit of rubber so I didn’t have to replace the perished rubber on the valve I had in my hand.

-Any old inner-tube which was being thrown away would have the valve parts removed and thrown into the valve parts tin.
+Any old inner-tube which was being thrown away would have the valve parts removed and thrown into this old spark plug tin.

 Rummaging was always an interesting experience.
 Trying to find the part you needed was a bit like a lucky dip.
 Sometimes we would tip the whole lot into a tray to find the part we wanted.
 Once the part was found all the other bits would need to be tipped back into the tin.